-The following are documents that CEDAR has been involved in that support effective evaluation of public health intervention:
+The following are documents that CEDAR has been involved in that support effective evaluation of public health intervention and evaluation:

 - MRC Guidance – Using natural experiments to evaluate population health interventions.
 This guidance helps producers, users, funders and publishers of evidence understand how and when ‘natural experiments’ can be used to good effect.

 - Assessing the Evaluability of Complex Public Health Interventions: Five Questions for Researchers, Funders, and Policymakers.
 This document is for structuring dialogue and decisions about what interventions should be evaluated, when to evaluate them and how evaluation might be used.

 - A translational framework for public health research.
 BMC Public Health 2009, 9:116.
 This model, which describes the translational process in public health, is considerably more complex than those typically applied to healthcare research translation, as it takes account of the many and varied interactions across different academic, practical, political, social, economic, and cultural sectors.
 The work of CEDAR is closely informed by this framework.